turingschool/md_launch_curriculum/Mod0/TechnicalDay1.md

 2. Identify as many of the tools you learned about above as you can.
 Make a [comment](https://www.w3schools.com/cs/cs_comments.php) above each line where you see something you recognize.
 You may not recognize everything in this code - that's ok!
 3. Run the program by clicking on the green play button!

+** Instructor Note ** Check in with students and ask for volunteers to share their annotated code!

 ## Thinking Like a Developer

 As a reminder, this session was intended to give you an introduction to some programming concepts - you are not going to master these things yet.